LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 end
 {% endhighlight %}

-This `IndexTokenizer` takes in a list of tokens and an unknown symbol.
+This `IndexTokenizer` takes in the vocabulary list and an unknown symbol.
 The constructor function checks if the unknown symbol is in the list else it adds it to the front.

 For the encoding process we need to replace a token with an index if it is in the vocabulary list and with the unknown symbol index (by default 1) if it is not: